 Hey, you don’t even have to be celebrating a special occasion to make this Red Velvet Trifle.
 I made it for Sunday dessert and it was the talk of the table.

-If I had to name my favorite cake, red velvet is right up there among the tip top.
+If I had to name my favorite cake, red velvet is right up there at the tip top.
 I don’t know if it’s the cake or the cream cheese frosting.
 I guess it’s both.

 I’m also crazy about trifles.
 I once had a bundt cake stick to the pan and it looked horrible.
 So, I made a trifle.
 Ain’t no shame in my game.
 I did everything right with that bundt cake but it still stuck.
 Twice – but not the same day.